kangmin1972/Legend-of-Daecheol/README.md

-# Introduce
+# Legend of Daecheol

-This game was made to promote our school.
+This is the repository for Legend of Daecheol

-Although it is small, it is a beautiful school if you look inside and outside.
+I made this game because I wanted to DESTORY my school.

-but...
+# Credits

-It would be a lie to say that i made it for that reason.
+* kangmin1972 - code

-Actually, I made this game because I wanted to DESTORY the school.
+* Yullae, Jihyeok725 - Tester

 # Features